riyas50/ultimate-product-catalogue/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Flexible, customizable and easy-to-use product catalog plugin with a modern, responsive design.
-Can be used standalone or integrated with WooCommerce.
+Add a product catalog to your site with blocks or shortcodes.
+Works with WooCommerce or standalone.
+Flexible and customizable, works with any theme.

 == Description ==

+Product catalog plugin that is a fully responsive and lets you showcase your products in a sleek and modern layout.
+Comes with a powerful feature set and is easy to customize.

 <a href='https://www.etoilewebdesign.com/ultimate-product-catalogue-demo/'>Product Catalog Demo</a>

-The Ultimate Product Catalog is a fully responsive plugin that lets you showcase your products in a sleek and modern catalog layout.
-It comes with a powerful feature set and is easy to customize.

-<em>The plugin includes <strong>Gutenberg blocks</strong> as well as <strong>shortcodes</strong>, so you can display either your whole catalog or just individual products on any page, no matter which page editing system you are using.
+<em>This catalog plugin includes <strong>Gutenberg blocks</strong> as well as <strong>shortcodes</strong>, so you can display either your whole catalog or just individual products on any page, no matter which page editing system you are using.
 We also <strong>include several patterns</strong>, so you can integrate your products and catalog directly into your block-based theme.</em>

 = Key Features =